Classic Sponge Cake

 • In another mixing bowl with whisk attachment, beat egg whites at medium low speed until foamy.

-• Add remaining ½ cup of sugar 1 tablespoon at a time and continue to whisk until stiff peaks, gradually increasing the speed to medium high, 7-10 minutes.
+• Add remaining ½ cup of sugar 1 tablespoon at a time and continue to whisk until soft peaks, gradually increasing the speed to medium high, 7-10 minutes.

 • Using a spatula, add 1/3 of the whipped egg whites into the egg yolk mixture and gently fold until mostly smooth.
 Add the remaining egg whites and gently fold until smooth.